 A quality management system helps to meet the demands and expectations of the customer.
 Quality assurance QA ensures less wastage and fewer reworking of any defective product as the standards are checked at every stage.
 It helps to fix issues before they become larger and ensure quality in the manufacturing processes.

-The quality improvement process results in lower costs for the organization.
-Increased ownership by workers results in better employee motivation.
-It minimizes micromanaging.
 High-quality products are the result of the quality management systems of QA.
 It ensures being more competitive in the consumer market The products that have undergone the QA process have a higher chance of surviving and thriving in the market.

-Quality assurance ensures quality products and services that add credibility to an organization.
-This helps to enhance the brand image in the eyes of the customers as well as potential investors.
-Quality assurance encourages collaboration between the manager and workers hence it removes barriers between the two levels Some of the disadvantages of the quality assurance system revolve around the implementation of the QA system requires that the employees get extensive training.
 For this, they will have to skip work, and this can reduce worker output.
 The extra training in the quality system means additional expense for the company.
 The concept of using a quality assurance specialist requires total support from the workers who may fear change and show resistance to the idea

-Quality Assurance vs. Testing
+Quality Assurance vs Testing

 Quality Assurance and Testing are two distinct activities – while QA centers around establishing and following processes, testing is concerned with the practical application of a product to locate any flaws.
 Quality Assurance (QA) establishes the criteria for assessing if a product satisfies its intended business objectives.
 Testing then initiates the detailed process of verifying that a product works correctly and detecting any problems.